jbhopkins/bioxtasraw/docs/source/saxs/saxs_ift.rst

 Additionally, the P(r) function is sensitive to data quality issues, particularly aggregation and interparticle interference.
 Thus, doing an IFT is another quality check on your data.
-If you cannot obtain a good P(r) function, then your data probably one of those issues and usually should not be used for further analysis.
+If you cannot obtain a good P(r) function, then your data probably has one of those issues and usually should not be used for further analysis.